 Warner Pacific College is mandated by the U.S. Department of Education per federal regulations to qualitatively (grade-based) and quantitatively (time-related) monitor the academic progress of financial aid recipients.
 The standard is cumulative and includes all periods of enrollment, even those in which the student did not receive financial assistance.
 Students are expected to maintain satisfactory academic progress each payment period by achieving at least a 2.00 cumulative grade point average (GPA) in undergraduate programs and a 3.00 cumulative GPA in graduate programs, and maintain full time enrollment.
 Warner Pacific College's cumulative GPA is equivalent to its career GPA.
-In the event that a student's performance is found to be unsatisfactory, the college notifies the student of their current status and the impact of this unsatisfactory progress on financial aid eligibility.
+In the event that a student's performance is found to be unsatisfactory progress on financial aid eligibility.
 Financial assistance includes federal, state, and institutional assistance, and employee remit.

-Please note: these policies govern financial aid and do not have any bearing on student academic standing as they are separate policies (pages 79 -80).
+Please note: these policies govern financial aid and do not have any bearing on student academic standing as they are separate policies (pages 86 -87).